composer/composer/doc/03-cli.md

   a `+` makes it only ignore the upper-bound of the requirements.
 For example, if a package requires `php: ^7`, then the option `--ignore-platform-req=php+` would allow installing on PHP 8, but installation on PHP 5.6 would still fail.
 * **--prefer-stable:** Prefer stable versions of dependencies.
+Can also be set via the COMPOSER_PREFER_STABLE=1 env var.
 * **--prefer-lowest:** Prefer lowest versions of dependencies.
 Useful for testing minimal versions of requirements, generally used with `--prefer-stable`.
+Can also be set via the COMPOSER_PREFER_LOWEST=1 env var.
 * **--interactive:** Interactive interface with autocompletion to select the packages to update.
 * **--root-reqs:** Restricts the update to your first degree dependencies.